 Daily Standup Guide

-Reference: McKinsey Rewired Ch.13 Exhibit 13.4 — "Agile cadence and performance management ceremonies" Pod Model: 1 HITL Manager + 9 AI Agents (McKinsey Ch.14 "Digital Factory" Option 1) Target: Session startup in <2 minutes with sprint health, DORA metrics, and next action Governance: EXEMPT from PO+CA coordination (ceremony command — reads existing data only)
+Reference: Rewired Ch.13 Agile Exhibit 13.4 -- "Agile cadence and performance management ceremonies" Pod Model: 1 HITL Manager + 9 AI Agents (Digital Factory model, Option 1) Target: Session startup in <2 minutes with sprint health, DORA metrics, and next action Governance: EXEMPT from PO+CA coordination (ceremony command -- reads existing data only)

 5 Ceremonies Mapped to ADLC